ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-introduction.md

  <img src="https://latex.codecogs.com/gif.latex?&C12=4\epsilon\sigma^{12}, C6=4\epsilon\sigma^{6}"/>

 To describe all *LJ* interactions in a simulations system the matrix of the pairwise interactions is constucted.
-The *LJ* interaction between different types of atoms are computed by combining the *LJ* parameters.
+The *LJ* interactions between different types of atoms are computed by combining the *LJ* parameters.
 Different force fields use different combining rules.

 #### Combining rules